letloop/letloop/README.md

   (define ~check-srfi-167-000 (lambda () (assert #t))))
 ```

+You can also check a library with `letloop check srfi-167.scm`.

 ## `letloop compile`

 Compile into a binary the file `PROGRAM.SCM`, and produce an